Bad Boys (1995 film)

-Bad Boys is a 1995 American buddy cop action film directed by Michael Bay in his feature directorial debut, and produced by Don Simpson and Jerry Bruckheimer.
-The film stars Martin Lawrence and Will Smith as two Miami narcotics detectives, Marcus Burnett and Mike Lowrey.
-The film received mixed reviews from critics, was commercially successful and spawned two sequels, Bad Boys II (2003) and Bad Boys for Life (2020).
+Bad Boys is a 1995 American action comedy film, directed by Michael Bay in his feature directorial debut, and produced by Don Simpson and Jerry Bruckheimer.
+The film stars Martin Lawrence and Will Smith as Marcus Burnett and Mike Lowrey, two Miami narcotics detectives who are investigating $100 million worth of stolen packs of heroin and must also protect a woman from a drug dealer after she witnessed a key murder.

+The film was released on April 7, 1995, by Columbia Pictures.
+It received mixed reviews from critics, and was commercially successful, grossing $141 million, and spawning three sequels: Bad Boys II (2003), Bad Boys for Life (2020), and Bad Boys: Ride or Die (2024).

 Plot

-Lifelong friends Mike Lowrey and Marcus Burnett are Miami police detectives investigating $100 million of seized Mafia heroin, their biggest career bust which was stolen from a secure police vault.
+Lifelong friends Mike Lowrey and Marcus Burnett are devoted Miami Police narcotics detectives investigating $100 million of seized Mafia heroin, their biggest career bust which was stolen from a secure police vault.
 Internal Affairs suspects that it was an inside job and threatens to shut down the entire department unless they recover the drugs within 72 hours.

 Mike asks one of his informants and ex-girlfriend Maxine "Max" Logan to look for people who are newly rich and therefore suspects.
 She gets herself and her best friend Julie Mott hired as escorts by Eddie Dominguez, a crooked former cop.

-The party is soon interrupted by Dominguez's French drug kingpin boss Fouchet and his henchmen Casper, Ferguson, and Noah.
-Dominguez and Max are killed, while Julie manages to escape.
+The party is soon interrupted by Dominguez's French drug kingpin boss Fouchet and his henchmen Casper, Ferguson, and Noah (who informed Fouchet of Eddie’s wrecklessness).
+Fouchet, knowing that Max has seen too much, distracts her by asking her to model for him, he then shoots and kills her, he also shoots Eddie in the leg, knowing he’s a liability, and has his henchman kill Eddie.
+While this is going on, Julie hides in the bathroom and manages to escape.
 The madam who hired Julie and Max is disposed of by Noah, who then knocks out Mike as he investigates Max's death.

-Frantically calling the police station, Julie insists on talking only to Mike, who is following up on a lead with the Madam.
-Knowing she never met Mike, captain Conrad Howard forces Marcus to impersonate Mike to talk to her.
+Frantically calling the police, Julie insists on talking only to Mike, who is following up on a lead with the Madam.
+Knowing she never met Mike, captain Conrad Howard forces Marcus to impersonate him to talk to her.
 At her apartment, Marcus and Julie are attacked by some of Fouchet's henchmen, one of whom Marcus kills.

-When they rendezvous with Mike, Marcus and Mike have to impersonate each other, with Mike living at the Burnett residence while Marcus resides with Julie at Mike's apartment.
-The two struggle to keep it up in Julie's presence, and she quickly begins to suspect the truth.
+While he rendezvous with Mike at the precinct the next morning, Captain Howard forces Marcus and Mike to impersonate each other, with Mike living at the Burnett residence while Marcus stays with Julie at Mike's.
+They struggle to keep up the charade in Julie's presence, and she soon begins to suspect the truth.